 By train and bus (Monday-Friday)

 The journey from Turku to Fiskars in Raseborg starts at Kupittaa railway station.
 Hop on the train heading towards Helsinki, which departs at 8:31 am.
-After approximately 55 minutes of train ride, get off the train at Karis railway station in Raseborg, where the train arrives at 9:26.
+After approximately 1 hour of train ride, get off the train at Karis railway station in Raseborg, where the train arrives at 9:26.
 At the platform, go down to the tunnel and follow the signs pointing towards the city center and towards the bus station.
 At the end of the tunnel, you’ll see the bus station in front of you.
-Hop on one of Raseborg’s new Bosse-Busses towards Fiskars, departing from Karis Travel Center at 9:44.
-After travelling for about 30 minutes, the bus arrives at Fiskars Village center at 10:18.
+Hop on Raseborg’s public transport buses Bosse towards Fiskars, departing from Karis Travel Center at 9:40.
+After travelling for about 30 minutes, the bus arrives at Fiskars Village center at 10:10.
 You are now at the town square in Fiskars.
 There are multiple bus departures to Fiskars on both weekends and weekdays.
 Tickets can be easily purchased by downloading the Waltti mobile application on your phone.

 City Bikes in Raseborg